munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

 Kurata Mashiro is a first-year transfer student at Tsukinomori Girls' Academy, and the lead singer of Morfonica.
 She writes the lyrics for their songs.
-She is also classmates with Tsukushi.
+She is also classmates with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#tsukushi">Tsukushi</a>.

 Mashiro is a normal bot, which means she has 50 skill point.
 She is 50% accurate when firing.
 Her reaction time is 0.4 seconds and she can detect footsteps.
 She holds her fire for 0.7 seconds before attacking.